temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 ----------

-The Temenos DevX  is for **non-production use only**.
+The Temenos DevX  is for **non-production use only**, unless otherwise stated.
 No 'personal data'; 'confidential' or 'sensitive' data should be stored on any Environment.

 •   Data is stored in UK datacentres